Lucia-Michielin/HeritageDeepDive/README.md

-# EFI Computational Research Deep Dive
+#Computational Research Deep Dive
-Welcome to the EFI computational Research Deep Dive Repo.
-In here you can find material and code to analyse the Scottish Statistical Accounts Data and see computational method in practice.
+Welcome to the Heritage Computational Research Deep Dive Repo.
+In here you can find material and code to analyse the Scottish Statistical Accounts Data and see computational methods in practice.

 ## Content of the Repository
 The repository contains both the code and the material you are going to need to play around with the dataset.